NuttaneeKnight/ServiceNow/changeManagement.md

 - Catalog - Select the catalog that you want to prvide
 - What is catalog - service catalog templates
 - Category > Standard changes
+- Restricted change request value - they are dufault but we can add mandatory fields if we want to